 - Fourth, get the customer success team in place for Q1+ now as well.
 You are going to fall on your face if you can’t make your best customers, and really, almost all your customers, happy.
 Each year, referrals, word-of-mouth, and your mini-brand get more and more important.
 Second Order Revenue grows each year in significance.
 Don’t let yourself, and your sales team down, by not being able to make those precious deals that do close this year, a success in the next one.

 - Finally, to Keep It Simple: multiply the numbers of reps and leads/MQLs you’ve carefully calculated that you need … by 1.5x.
 However many sales reps you think you need next year — you always need at least 1.5x more.
 You’ll be counting on too much sales efficiency, and too perfect and linear a hiring plan.
 You’ll need 1.5x the reps, and 1.5x the leads your carefully crafted plan says.
-Possibly even 2x if you are growing very quickly.
+Probably even 2x if you are growing very quickly.

 If this year is going OK but you’re behind on next year’s hiring plan, it’s OK.